 Our proposed income tax cuts will be funded by introducing moderate taxes on extreme wealth (above $100 million) and inheritances (above $10 million).
-Together these reforms will provide a net benefit to all but the wealthiest 2 or 3% of Australians.
+Together these reforms will provide a net benefit to all but the wealthiest 2% of Australians.

-We propose to address corporate profit-shifting by global firms which has become rife in the last 20 years.
+We will finally address corporate profit-shifting by global firms which has become rife in the last 20 years.
 It is simple; business that is undertaken in Australia should be taxed in Australia.
 Furthermore, it is a lie that Australia has an uncompetitive corporate tax rate.
-Analysis by Kevin Davis and Miranda Stewart from the University of Melbourne shows that when our imputation system is taken into account, the real corporate tax rate is between 15% and 20%, low relative to other developed nations.
+Analysis by Kevin Davis and Miranda Stewart from the University of Melbourne shows that when our imputation system is taken into account, the real corporate tax rate in Australia is between 15% and 20%, low relative to other developed nations.

 We should be properly enforcing corporate taxation and not be cutting it.